gabrieljkeller/lasam/README.md

-# lasam (a play on Shazam)
+# lasam
-An application that recognizes songs playing from your computer audio
+Shazam, but for audio playing on your computer